-The hips of potential breeding dogs born on or later than the 1st of May 2015 should be evaluated at the age of 1 year old.
+The hips of potential breeding dogs born on or later than the 1st of May 2015 should be evaluated at the age of 1 year old when tested by OFA.
 The ALAEU recognizes only the hip assessment of OFA (Orthopedic Foundation for Animals, www.offa.org) based in the United States, though we will are also willing to translate the UK system of BVA scores into equivalent OFA scores.
 The hip x-rays must be done in accordance with OFA Hip X-Ray Guidelines.
 Your veterinarian takes the x-rays then submits them directly to OFA along with an Application for Hip/ Elbow Database.
 If your vet is not already registered with OFA they will need to do so the first time they send x-rays in for evaluation.
 The Veterinary Clinic Registration for Electronic OFA Application Submissions can also be found on OFA’s website.
 It is strongly recommended that all hip and elbow x-rays are done by a veterinarian with hip x-ray experience and digital x-ray capabilities.
 Traditional x-rays can take a long time to evaluate.
 The hip assesment results will be sent to both the dog owner and the veterinarian who submitted the x-rays.

 When your vet takes x-rays of your dogs hips, s/he should also x-ray the elbows.
 Both sets of x-rays should be sent for evaluation.
 The proceedure is identical.
 As with hips, the ALAEU will accept BVA evaluations of elbows.

 All dogs born after 1-1-2012 are also required to have a Patella examination by a speciallest veterinarian who is authorized to issue Patella certificates .
 The Patella examination should be done when the dog is approximately 1 year old.